Link to the aNaLoG.MaN main page

 or $235 for a new TS-808 reissue with the mods.

 The TRUE VINTAGE mod is a fun mod, like putting original PAF's into a '59 reissue Les Paul (but a lot cheaper!!).
 To do this, we use a new Old Stock (NOS) actual early 1980s IC chip of the exact type used in an old TS-808.
-We normally use the famous JRC4558D chip or can use the rare TL4558P chip.
+We ran out of the JRC4558D chip in early 2017 but we can use rare TL4558P chip.
 The TL4558P chip is a Texas Instruments chip, made in Japan as is the JRC chip.
-The TL could be a little clearer sounding.
+The TL could be a little clearer sounding but they are very similar.
 We also install a bunch of original style capacitors, replacing the cheap little capacitors that are now used.
-We install the old JRC chip unless otherwise stated in your order.
+We can use a new JTC4558D chip, which sounds about the same as the old ones, at a discount.

 Also important to this mod are the CLIPPING DIODES- we found some of the original blue striped TS-808 diodes and install them.
 These special diodes, along with the chip and capacitors, make the ultimate vintage TS-808 replica!!
 Not quite as clear as our SILVER MOD but the tone is true vintage TS-808, nice and WARM and smooth.

-diy effects sites, like the other "gurus".
+diy effects sites, like the other guys.
 Those mods do what they

 say (more low end, more or less drive, etc).
-But if you have really good ears,
+But if you have good ears,

 you will find that the basic tone and sweetness of the tube screamer

-sound is compromised.
+sound can be compromised.
 The low end will get flabby on those mods.

 Our mods, which we used our own R & D to create,

-are for the purest vintage tones possible, not just to make
+are for the purest vintage tones possible, not to make the pedal

 On the left is Jim Weider comparing his old TS-808 (which he rebuilt into a TS9 case after Rick Danko stepped on it- note the TS808 knobs!) with our new TS-808 reissue True Vintage mod.
 I used a dual loop box with a switch to switch between the loops.
 It also has a toggle switch to turn off the LED so you can do true blind comparison tests.
 After testing for a while, you determine which one you like best and why, then turn on the LED switch and see which one it is.
 You have to use this blind method otherwise there will be psychological bias.
 When we did this, Jim picked our new pedal as often (actually more often!) than his, proving we had FINALLY been able to capture the true vintage tone of his old TS-808.

-We don't like to put a true bypass stomp switch on these as they look funny that way.
-They lose their cool vintage look which is the only real reason to buy a reissue TS-808 over a TS9.
+We don't like to put a true bypass stomp switch on these as they look a bit funny that way.
 If you want true bypass, the Maxon OD-9 with one of our 808 mods is the best bet and cheaper, and looks fine as the stock switch is true bypass.
-But if you want a TS-808 with true bypass we can do that for $40 more along with one of our mods.
+But if you want a TS-808 or TS-9 with true bypass we can do that along with one of our mods.
+Here is a picture of the TS-808 silver (RE-J sticker) with the bypass switch.

 The TS-808/True Vintage mod you sent me sounds fantastic..!
 (I'm sure you know this)..
 I am using the TS with a Maz Jr. (unbelievable amp) and an American Deluxe Strat.
 With this combo, dialing in Jimi or SRV is like turning on the TV.